Kunull/Blog/blog/2024-03-19-icca-review.md

 ### Practical
 Required grade: 2 out of 4 questions

+## Final Verdict
-Overall, I would say that the exam is worth it.
+Overall, I would say that the exam is worth it if you get in the Fundamentals plan along with the eJPT.
+I would not spend $99 USD just to get this certification.
+I believe you'd be better off getting a vendor specific certification from Azure ([AZ-500](https://learn.microsoft.com/en-us/credentials/certifications/azure-security-engineer/) / [SC-100](https://learn.microsoft.com/en-us/credentials/certifications/cybersecurity-architect-expert/)) or AWS ([AWS Certified Security - Specialty](https://aws.amazon.com/certification/certified-security-specialty/)).
+Speaking of the eJPT, that is the next certification that I'll be going for.